AviatrixSystems/Docs/HowTos/ipmotion.rst

       172.16.1.10-172.16.1.20

 ..
-Note:: the on-prem IP address format must have a "-" in the list even when it is a single IP address.
+Note:: the on-prem IP address format could be a single IP address or a range of IP addresses using a "-" in the list.
 Spcifiy multiple list by separting them with a comma.
+Example: 172.16.1.10-172.16.1.20, 172.16.1.30

 ..